 Therefore, Jesus celebrated a Passover, but His own, new Passover, on Holy Thursday evening, not the Passover of the old covenant celebrated on Friday evening.
 In the Passover of the old covenant, a one-year-old, unblemished, male lamb was sacrificed, roasted and eaten with unleavened bread.
 Note the Gospels made no mention of procuring or sharing a Passover lamb (which would not have been available until Friday afternoon when He is crucified).
 However, Jesus, sinless, is the new Passover Lamb.

-Just because it was the night of Passover on one calendar’s accounting, this does not mean that regular bread would have been totally unavailable anywhere in the city of Jerusalem during the day.
-Further, there would have been no ritual slaughters of lambs, so the link’s assertion that Jesus “is the new Passover Lamb” in the Eucharist is the most sensible solution.
+The preceding makes sense, because even if Thursday was the night of Passover for the Essenes according to their calendar, this does not mean that regular bread would have been totally unavailable anywhere in the city of Jerusalem during the day.
+Further, there would have been no ritual slaughters of lambs as the Essenes did not partake in the sacrificial system, so the link’s assertion that Jesus “is the new Passover Lamb” in the Eucharist is the most sensible solution.